zxhycxq/reactjs-zh/Docs/forms.md

 </form>
 ```

 This form has the default HTML form behavior of browsing to a new page when the user submits the form.
 If you want this behavior in React, it just works.
 But in most cases, it's convenient to have a JavaScript function that handles the submission of the form and has access to the data that the user entered into the form.
-The standard way to achieve this is with a technique called "controlled components".
+The standard way to achieve this is with a technique called "受控组件s".

-## Controlled Components
+## 受控组件s

 In HTML, form elements such as `<input>`, `<textarea>`, and `<select>` typically maintain their own state and update it based on user input.
 In React, mutable state is typically kept in the state property of components, and only updated with [`setState()`](/react/docs/react-component.html#setstate).

 We can combine the two by making the React state be the "single source of truth".
 Then the React component that renders a form also controls what happens in that form on subsequent user input.
-An input form element whose value is controlled by React in this way is called a "controlled component".
+An input form element whose value is controlled by React in this way is called a "受控组件".

-例如：, if we want to make the previous example log the name when it is submitted, we can write the form as a controlled component:
+例如：, if we want to make the previous example log the name when it is submitted, we can write the form as a 受控组件:

 ```javascript{4,10-12,24}
 class NameForm extends React.Component {